 It is ideal to use a gray card when for example you are shooting portraits because the lighting remains constant, and you have the time to set up your shot.
-It is practical to use a gray card for metering when you have a moving subject or when the light is changing rapidly.
+It is not practical to use a gray card for metering when you have a moving subject or when the light is changing rapidly.

 What is the best size of the gray card?

 There are many different sizes available in the market, choosing one to buy depends on the way you are going to use it.
 If you are going to use it to correct and create a custom white balance in-camera then I’d recommend a slightly larger one because you have to photograph it and crop out everything else.
 That’s very hard to do with the business card sized ones.

 If you only plan on using it for exposure metering and use it for color correction on post-production later then you can go for a smaller one.
 Also, it will fit nicely in your pocket or camera bag.
 My recommended types of gray cards are shown at the end of the post.

 How to use a gray card for exposure metering?